DayneSilver/DayneSilver.github.io/index.md

 - MGC110 Graphical communication 110

-## Languages & Skills
+## Skills

-- Adept in Python, C++, Java, JavaScript, CSS3, HTML5, WebGL, REACT, React-Native and LAMP stack
-- Good communication skills and Team player
-- Eager to Learn
-- Clean, clear code
+Computer Science student trained in:
+- Data Structures, Design Patterns and Database Systems as well as:
+-Python
+-C++
+-Java
+-JavaScript
+-CSS3
+-HTML5
+-LAMP Stack
+-REACT

+## Attributes
 - Drivers License
 - Creative
+- Positive attitude and determined to succeed.
+- Good communication skills
+- Adaptable to new technology
+- Able to write clean, readable code
+- Able to navigate the flow of ideas and mitigate conflicts in a group environment.

 ## Interests

 - Reading
 - AI
 - Theatre
-- Piano
 - Gaming

 ## Contact